Zombie Apocalypse Story Ideas and Writing Prompts

 Do you like military science fiction?
 Military tech and weaponry?
 Main characters with in-depth combat training and skills?
 This could be another fresh idea for your zombie horror story, novel, or screenplay.

 Max Brooks explored this angle in his book, World War Z (which is totally different from the Brad Pitt movie version, by the way).
 But there’s still plenty of room to develop new ideas for a post-apocalyptic zombie novel from a military perspective.
 Lots of uncharted territory.
-I image it would be thrilling for the author and readers alike.
+I imagine it would be thrilling for the author and readers alike.

 [Side note: Be sure to check out my list of sci-fi horror story ideas.
-It features a genre “crossover” table to get your creative wheels turning.]
+It features a genre crossover table to get your creative wheels turning.]

 5. Follow new recruits through a boot camp experience.